ptrgags/chaos-game-3d/logbook.md

 but in JSON form you'd have to escape all the newlines, it would be hard to read.
 I'll think about this... maybe not in the `clusters` branch though, it's already quite bloated.

+## 2022-03-13 Wrap up Clusters branch

+Yikes, I haven't updated the logbook on this branch in many weeks...
+I've been slowly chipping away at cleaning up the `clusters` branch.
+This branch grew rather large, so cleaning it up gets tedious.
+And tedious means motivation to start is low.
+But finally I got it wrapped up!

+I updated the paramter files and also added some new screenshots.
+The new shaders + better clusters really help to improve the visual quality.